-Accordingly, here is the best time to see the cherry flowers in the following cities of Japan:
+Accordingly, here is the best time to see the cherry flowers (Full Bloom) in the following cities of Japan in 2024:

 Now that you know when to go to Japan to see the Sakura, let’s curate the best cherry blossom spots city by city.

-Sakura Japan Cherry Blossom Festival – The Best Spots in Tokyo
+The Best Sakura (Cherry Blossom) Spots in Tokyo

 Meguro River – A Stunning Visual Display